mojaloop/mojaloop-business-docs/vuepress/docs/guides/defect-triage.md

 If there is any discrepancy between the priority assigned or the client's (Hub Operator's) expectations and the resolution plan provided by the Mojaloop Support team, the [incident management escalation matrix](incident-management-escalation-matrix.md) governs what happens next.
 Accordingly, the incident will be set as priority P1 or any other lower priority type and stakeholders will be informed.

-The Hub Operator Program Manager and the Mojaloop Support Team Lead must be informed immediately.
+The Mojaloop Support Team Lead and the Hub Operator Program Manager must be informed immediately.
+The Hub Operator Program Manager is a manager at the Hub organization who is responsible for translating the Scheme's business needs into technical operations directives.

 ## Ownership and responsibility